VA loans offer a host of significant benefits.

 Of all the benefits of VA home loans, this remains the most noteworthy – and most powerful.
 This is the largest $0 down loan program on the market, and it’s helped millions of service members and veterans achieve the dream of homeownership since 1944.

 Not having to make a down payment is an incredible benefit for homebuyers, especially first timers.
-About 85 percent of VA borrowers last year secured a loan without having to make a down payment.
+About 8-in-10 VA borrowers purchase without making a down payment.